 “I was part of a tightly knit community that helped reinforce my identity,” says Margo Spratley ’00.
 “The College became a place where minority students comfortably created a unique experience while simultaneously being active members of the larger community.”

 And, for many Black William & Mary students, seeking comfort in friends and organizations centered on Black empowerment was less about dividing a campus community and more about strengthening a family.

 In the 1990s, Black faculty members at William & Mary felt that a Black studies program in the curriculum was long overdue.

-“Programs of this sort had been developed at other universities during the 1960s and 70s,” says Jacquelyn Y. McLendon, professor emerita of English and Africana Studies, director emerita of the Black studies program and chair of the 50th Anniversary of African-Americans in
+“Programs of this sort had been developed at other universities during the 1960s and 70s,” says Jacquelyn Y. McLendon, professor emerita of English and Africana Studies, director emerita of the Black studies program and chair of the 50th Anniversary of African-Americans in Residence Committee.

 “In the mid-1990s a group of interested faculty began developing a program,” says McLendon.
 “Although the program was finally developed in 1997, faculty members such as Joanne M. Braxton, professor of English and humanities, John Stanfield, professor of sociology and Berhanu Abegaz, professor of economics, among others, with the support of Joel Schwartz, professor of government and director of the Charles Center, had met before I arrived in 1992.
 We obtained support from the dean of Arts & Sciences, then the Educational Policy Committee, and finally the whole faculty.”